 When searching for books, there are a few useful starting strategies to keep in mind:

-- Searching a library catalog is different from searching Google or full text databases.
-The data provided is usually quite basic, including title, author, subject, and sometimes table of contents.
-You may need to broaden your search or try alternate keywords before finding books on a particular topic.
+*Searching a library catalog is different from searching Google or full text databases.
+The data provided is usually quite basic and includes title, author, subject, and sometimes table of contents.
+You may need to broaden your search or try alternate keywords (e.g., synonyms or related terms) before finding books on a particular topic.

-- Do a subject word (not just a keyword) search in a catalog.
-Artists, art genres and movements, and the titles of major works of art can also be used in a subject search.
-The Arts Library has print copies of Library of Congress subject headings available, and advanced researchers may also want to consult the LC Authorities catalog to locate subject headings on different topics.
+*Do a subject word (not just a keyword) search in a catalog.
+The Research Library has print copies of Library of Congress subject headings available, and advanced researchers may also want to consult the LC Authorities catalog to locate subject headings on different topics.

-- Due to major space restrictions in the Library, note that some materials may be located at the Southern Regional Library Facility, or SRLF.
-These can usually be requested via the UCLA Library Catalog, and are available by the next day for pickup at one of the UCLA Libraries.
+Note: Due to major space restrictions in the Library, note that some materials may be located at the Southern Regional Library Facility, or SRLF.
+These can usually be requested via the UCLA Library Catalog and are usually available for pickup within 48 hours at one of the UCLA Libraries.
+If the Library does not own a book, it can usually be requested through interlibrary loan.